Preparing for the pre-trial review

 After you file your defence, the court will send you a notice telling you the date and time you will need to attend court for the pre-trial review.
 Pre-trial reviews are dealt with remotely in the Small Claims Division unless the Court has granted leave for the parties to appear in person.
 To find out how you can prepare for the pre-trial review, follow the steps in the guide on this page.

 You should give yourself plenty of time to prepare for the pre-trial review by reading through your documents including those you have received from the plaintiff.
 These documents could include:

 Reading through these documents is important because the registrar or magistrate may ask you questions about them.
 Knowing the answers to these questions may help the registrar or magistrate make orders in your case and avoid unnecessary delays.

 You should think about what evidence you have to support your case.
-For example, any witness statements, documents or photos.
+For example, any witness statements, documents, video footage or photos.

 Preparing your evidence beforehand may help you decide if there are any missing documents that you think would help your case or if there are any witnesses that you would like to attend the hearing to give evidence.